This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

-It’s vital to install the right size door though.
-Too big, and you’re cutting a larger hole than necessary and potentially compromising the security of your home.
-Too small, and your pet can’t comfortably move in and out.
-Here’s how to size your dog door so it’s just right.
+It’s vital to install the right size dog door.
+Too big, and you’re cutting a larger hole than necessary, which may compromise the security of your home.
+Too small, and your dog can’t comfortably move in and out.

 Basic Dog Door Size Chart

-There are three crucial dimensions when buying a dog door: flap height, flap width and step over (see the illustration below).
-The following sections will show you how to measure each of these to get the right size door for your pet.
+The following sections will show you how to measure each to get the right size door for your pet.

 Some door manufacturers provide sizing charts based on weight.
-While these can be useful as a quick guideline, I don’t recommend relying on them alone.
+While these can be useful as a quick guideline, we don’t recommend relying on weight alone.
 Dogs of the same weight can vary greatly in body shape depending on the breed.

 Dog door sizing chart